 Not in the East Bay, but if you happen to be near the Bay Area Discovery Museum, The Junction Beer Garden is only about a ten-minute drive.
 Kid-friendly pizza and a fun jumbo boat play structure make this place worth the drive.
 Read more about our trip there>

-But wait… there are more eateries with fun features!
+But wait… There are more eateries with fun features!

 Here are the next few spots we want to check out, recommended by readers.
 If you’ve been, please send a photo to info@510Families.com.